Dynamic-maturational model of attachment and adaptation: Law

 The DMM and its methods are useful for discourse and argument analysis, client counseling, understanding shortcomings in client and witness memory recall, forensic purposes, criminal justice, probation, and conflict management.
-At its heart, attachment theory describes the conflict of contradictory information and needs, and information processing and decision making with biased information.
+At its heart, attachment theory describes the conflict of contradictory information and needs, and information processing and decision making using biased information.

 Because information processing involves the defensive exclusion and inclusion of information, it can affect how people make decisions and communicate.
-The DMM-AAI discourse analysis method is specifically designed to "understand the meanings behind unclear communication ... distorted communication and dysfunctional behavior".
+The DMM-AAI discourse analysis method is specifically designed to "understand the meanings behind unclear communication, distorted communication and dysfunctional behavior".

-Attachment assessments can be used in court cases and forensically if done by a trained and reliable coder.
+DMM attachment assessments can be used in court cases and forensically if done by a trained and reliable coder.
 The IASA Family Court Protocol is designed to promote attachment information in a way that is as comprehensive and reliable as attachment assessments can allow, and which also supplements other information about individuals, family members, and family systems.
 FRI's Family Functional Formula is a comprehensive and valuable, if expensive, method to assess a family system.